andrew/ultimate-awesome/README.md

 - [36-graphql-concepts](https://github.com/Novvum/36-graphql-concepts) - 📜 36 concepts every GraphQL developer should know.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts.
-- [ctf-awesome-resources](https://github.com/devploit/ctf-awesome-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [awesome-ynab](https://github.com/scottrobertson/awesome-ynab) - A list of YNAB projects.
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.
+- [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
 - [awesome-rust-formalized-reasoning](https://github.com/newca12/awesome-rust-formalized-reasoning) - An exhaustive list of all Rust resources regarding automated or semi-automated formalization efforts in any area, constructive mathematics, formal algorithms, and program verification.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
 - [awesome-audio](https://github.com/DolbyIO/awesome-audio) - A curated list of awesome audio technology resources for developers.
 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
-- [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.